GenAI-interaction-research/.github/profile/README.md

 ## How You Can Contribute

-Since this repository is just starting, contributions of all kinds are welcome!
+Contributions of all kinds are welcome!
 Here’s how you can help:

 * **Share Your Examples:** Have a script, application design, or tool that integrates GenAI into web applications?
 Please **share it in the [Discussions](https://github.com/orgs/GenAI-interaction-research/discussions)** tab.
 * **Start Discussions:** Have a challenge or question about GenAI-powered web development?
 Start a discussion thread to connect with others.